sdenier/golive/README.md

 **GoLive**

-- banner with only new/recent results
+- error handling for proxy
-- layout for 7 courses (1 Long, 6 Shorts)
+- layout for 7 courses (1 Long, 6 Shorts) --> parameterized columnResults
 - configurable font size?
 - only check/refresh after scroll end?
 - don't poll/refresh results unless all columns have at least one full pass